Sausage, Kale, and Cannellini Bean Soup

 Ingredients:

-• 1 small chopping onion
+* 1 small onion

 Directions: